 Rex Tillerson - Secretary of State

-The head of Exxon Mobil is known for his close ties with Vladimir Putin; in 2013, the Kremlin gave the Texan an Order of Friendship award.
+The former head of Exxon Mobil is known for his close ties with Vladimir Putin; in 2013, the Kremlin gave the Texan an Order of Friendship award.

-The 64-year-old joined the company as a production engineer, fresh from the University of Texas, Austin, and worked his way up to the top job in 2006.
+He joined the company as a production engineer, fresh from the University of Texas, Austin, and worked his way up to the top job in 2006.

 Steven Mnuchin - Treasury Secretary

 Mr Trump himself floated the idea of naming his finance chairman for the post of treasury secretary, before ultimately announcing him as his pick.

 "Steve Mnuchin is a world-class financier, banker and businessman, and has played a key role in developing our plan to build a dynamic, booming economy that will create millions of jobs," Mr Trump said in a statement announcing his decision.